schjonhaug/tapcards/README.md

-# Coinkite Tap Proto Go
+# Coinkite Tap Protocol Go

+## Satscard commands

+The following Satscard commands are implemented

+* status
+* read
+* certs
+* new
+* unseal

 ## Compile for mobile